theory/justatheory/content/post/postgres/extension-metadata-typology.md

 PostgreSQL [PGXS] build pipeline?
 Or perhaps it needs the [cargo]-based [pgrx] toolchain.
 Maybe a traditional `./configure && make` pattern?
 Perl, Ruby, Python, Go, Rust, or NPM tooling?
-Whatever the pattern, this metadata needs to be sufficient for an ecosystem app to programmatically determine now to build and extension.
+Whatever the pattern, this metadata needs to be sufficient for an ecosystem app to programmatically determine how to build an extension.

 ### How to Install It